 Loan agreements should also be in place when lending money to friends and family.
-You may think a formal document isn’t needed for a “casual” transaction, but the IRS has restrictions on money flowing between individuals.
-According to the gift tax, individuals are allowed to give $14,000 or less each year before tax implications kick in (in 2018, the limit is $15,000).
+You may think a formal document isn’t needed for a transaction with loved ones, but the IRS has restrictions on money flowing between individuals.
+According to the gift tax, individuals are allowed to give up to $15,000 to any one person before tax implications kick in (this means married couples can give up to $30,000).

-These personal loan agreements between private parties are not hard to find at all.
+These personal loan agreements between private parties are not hard to find.
 You can do a quick search online for “personal loan agreement templates,” or ask an attorney to draw one up for you.
 The cost may be well worth it to have a clear understanding of each person’s responsibility in a personal loan situation.

 What is contained in a loan agreement?

-When it comes to dealing with commercial entities like banks or financial companies, most lenders have a standard personal loan agreement that serves as a binding contract for borrowers.
+When it comes to dealing with commercial entities such as banks or financial companies, most lenders have a standard personal loan agreement that serves as a binding contract for borrowers.

 Here are the standard sections and items you’ll see in your personal loan agreement: